Denman (horse): Retirement

 Denman's retirement was announced on 9 December 2011 after he was injured in training for the Lexus Chase on 28 December 2011.
 Nicholls reassured Denman's fans that it was only a minor injury and if he was a youngster he would be back next year but because of his age, retirement was "the only course of action to take".
 Sam Thomas described him as "the best I am ever likely to ride," continuing that "on his day no horse would beat him".
 Newbury Racecourse, where Denman was a multiple winner, including his two Hennessys, stated that they would honour Denman by naming a race after him.

 Formerly known as the Aon Chase, the Betfair Denman Chase was run at Newbury Racecourse on Betfair Free Friday in February 2012.
 It was won by 2011 Cheltenham Gold Cup winner Long Run.

+Denman spent his retirement with keen equestrian rider Charlotte Alexander who not only paraded him in Retraining of Racehorse parades at Cheltenham but also enjoyed hunting with the Beaufort.

+Death

 Denman was euthanized at Paul Nicholls' Ditcheat stables on 5 June 2018.
 Nicholls paid tribute to the horse, saying "He was tough, hardy and willing, wasn’t the easiest to train and would bite your hand off in his box given half a chance.
 He came along at the right time and was one of our superstars during a golden era for Team Ditcheat."

+Popular culture

+Author Jilly Cooper met Denman as part of research forher 2010 novel Jump!